These Are the Top 10 Busiest Airports in the World

 How much traffic it got in 2021: 62,465,756 passengers

 DFW is larger than the island of Manhattan, and it’s essentially a city in its own right.
 It has its own police, fire protection and emergency medical services, and it’s the first airport to have its own freestanding emergency room.
 It even has its own ZIP code (75261) and United States Postal Service city designation.
+Speaking of zip codes, check out the most famous zip codes in America.

 Pro tip: Getting caught with contraband in the security line is annoying in any airport, but it can be an even bigger hassle in a busy airport.
 To help avoid this, Hatten recommends keeping a dedicated carry-on you use only when flying.
 “Nothing ever gets put into that suitcase that is prohibited by the TSA,” he says.
 “I never violate my self-imposed rule under any circumstances.”